Bob Ross: Legacy

 The renewed interest in Ross also led to questions of where his paintings were located, given that more than a thousand works were created for The Joy of Painting.
 In an investigative report by The New York Times, the Kowalskis affirmed that they still held all of them, though without the proper care generally needed to store art.
 In 2019, four of Ross's paintings were acquired by the Smithsonian National Museum of American History, which displayed one of the paintings in 2021.

 In 2020, the makers of Magic: The Gathering announced a limited release of Bob Ross paintings adapted to card artwork.
 In August 2021, Netflix released a documentary called Bob Ross: Happy Accidents, Betrayal & Greed, exploring Ross's life, career, legacy, and the controversy surrounding the Kowalskis versus Bob Ross's family.

 In 2021, Bob Ross Inc. in conjunction with Running Press Kids, an imprint of Hachette Book Group, released the official Bob Ross children's book biography titled This Is Your World: The Story of Bob Ross.
 Written by Sophia Gholz and illustrated by Robin Boyden, the book shares the story of Ross's life and how he eventually became one of the most well-known American painters of his time.

-Owen Wilson plays Carl Nargle, a fictional character based on Bob Ross, in the 2023 film Paint.
+Owen Wilson plays Carl Nargle, a character based on Bob Ross, in the 2023 film Paint.